 A cremation funeral is made up of several components that all tallies to a single amount.
 We itemize these cremation funeral line items below.
 However here is the bottom line.

-The cost for a cremation funeral--whether it's held in Nova Scotia or any of the Atlantic provinces through Ontario and Quebec and all the way west to Alberta in British Columbia – is $2,000 to $6,000 + HST.
+The cost for a cremation funeral in 2023--whether it's held in Nova Scotia or any of the Atlantic provinces through Ontario and Quebec and all the way west to Alberta in British Columbia – is $2,000 to $6,000 + HST.
 The price variability is impacted by which end-of-life services are include by the funeral provider.
 If you see a lower price quoted by a provider in that range you'll like discover that additional fees find their way into the final bill.

 Note that CBC Nova Scotia reported on this topic in 2017 by surveying 33 funeral homes and reported a lower range of $1500-$5500 + HST, which several years later is outdated.

 Here at Eirene Cremations we offer cremation, aquamation, and the option to pre-pay for our services.
 Our all inclusive direct cremation packages are designed to be affordable, include all needed products and services and exclude any unwanted budgetary surprises.
 We created them to reduce stress on grieving families and provide comfort in knowing that your loved one is in good hands.
 We offer packages, suited to your needs.
 And the price you see is exactly what you’ll pay - no surprises.

 There is never going to be a one-size-fits-all solution that meets your unique cremation or burial needs.
 There are a myriad of things that need to be accounted for when you are making end-of-life decisions and the costs vary depending on your needs, wants and choices.